-3.1.8.8 Current CPU Voltage
+3.1.8.7 Current CPU Voltage

-This field will show the detected voltage of the CPU.
+This field will show the current CPU voltage.

-3.1.8.9 CPU Voltage Control
+3.1.8.8 CPU Voltage Control

 This field allows you to manually adjust to a higher core voltage that is supplied to the CPU.
-If you want to use the CPU's default core voltage, leave this field in its default setting.
+If you want to use the CPU's default core voltage, leave this field in its default setting, which is "Default".
 The CPU's Vcore will be generated according to the CPU VID configuration.